ludwig247/SCAM/README.md

 -   g++, version 4.8 or higher.

 Before installing , open and configure the shell script by providing the paths to , cmake3 and python3 at the top of the file.
 Afterwards, run the shell script to compile and install .
-The binary will be located in the folder.

 Introduction